LinkedIn Ads are expensive. Bad targeting makes them ruinous.

 "Bad targeting doesn't just waste budget.
 It trains the algorithm to find more of the wrong people."
 (Metadata.io, State of Demand Generation 2025)

-How LinkedIn's auction system makes bad targeting worse.
+How LinkedIn's auction makes bad targeting worse.

 Narrow audiences face less competition.
 When you layer targeting criteria, job title plus company size plus specific industries plus seniority, you carve out a segment that fewer advertisers are bidding on.
-The audience is smaller but the cost per impression often drops because you're not fighting every other B2B advertiser for the same eyeballs.
+The audience is smaller, but cost per impression often drops because you're not fighting every other B2B advertiser for the same eyeballs.

 "LinkedIn's ad relevancy score directly impacts auction outcomes.
 Higher relevance means lower CPCs, even in competitive segments."
 (LinkedIn Campaign Manager Documentation, 2026)